reichlab/docs.zoltardata/docs/Validation.md

 ### For all ground truth files

- - The columns are `timezero`, `location`, `target`, and `value`.
+ - The columns are `timezero`, `unit`, `target`, and `value`.
- - For every unique `target`-`location`-`timezero` combination, there should be either one or zero rows of truth data.
+ - For every unique `target`-`unit`-`timezero` combination, there should be either one or zero rows of truth data.
- - Every value of `timezero`, `target` and `location` must be in the list of valid values defined by the project configuration file.
+ - Every value of `timezero`, `target` and `unit` must be in the list of valid values defined by the project configuration file.
 (Note: not every combination needs to exist for the file to be valid.)
  - The `value` of the truth data cannot be `“”`, `“NA”` or `NULL` (case does not matter).
  - The `value` of the truth data should be interpretable as the corresponding `data_type` of the specified target.
 E.g., for a row corresponding to a `date` target, the entry must contain a valid ISO-formatted date string.